Individual Projects

 In addition to our periodically scheduled project courses (see right column), you can also participate in a number of individual and group projects.
 Depending on your program and its exam regulation, these can be credited as a master project module.
 Please contact us for details.
 Note that some of the proposed project works are also offered as Bachelor's or Master's thesis.
 Size and difficulty will be adapted to the kind of work that is finally done.

-“User interface for the in.Crease person and committee module,” Projectarbeit, F. J. Hauck (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“User interface for the in.Crease person and committee module,” Project, F. J. Hauck (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

 in.Crease ist ein geplantes Informationssystem für Studierende.
 In Vorarbeiten wurde bereits ein Modul entworfen, um Personen und Gremien zu verwalten und geeignet darszustellen.
 Ziel dieses Projekts ist es die Anforderungen an die Darstellung von Personen und Gremien zu überarbeiten und neu zusammen zu stellen.
 Auch das Datenmodell soll auf Vollständigkeit und Konsistenz abgeklopft werden.
 Im Anschluss sollen UI-Elemente sowie entsprechende Berechtigungen für die einzelnen Use-Cases implementiert werden - je nach Umfang eventuell nur eine Teilmenge von wichtigen Use-Cases.
 Zu den Use-Cases gehören nicht nur lesende Zugriffe in Form von geeigneten Anzeigeelementen sondern auch Editier-, Anlege- und Löschfunktionen.
 Die Arbeit hat damit einen konzeptionellen Anteil sowie einen Implementierungsanteil, der mit TypeScript und Angular in Verbindung mit einem Redux-Store.

-“Tracking updates in BFT-SMaRt for the SMRteez framework,” Project, F. J. Hauck (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Reconfiguration of BFT-SMaRt replica groups at run-time,” Project, F. J. Hauck (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

-“Integration and evaluation of trust opinions in ETSI messages,” Project or Bachelor's thesis, A. Hermann (Supervisor), F. Kargl (Examiner), Inst. of Distr.
-Sys., Ulm Univ., 2023 – Open.
+“Performance Evaluation of the Gramine Library OS,” Project, A. Heß (Supervisor), F. J. Hauck (Examiner), Inst. of Distr.
+Sys., Ulm Univ., 2024 – Open.

-The task of this project is to develop a web-based interactive application that can be used as part of the operating systems lecture for educational purposes.
+The task of this project is to develop a web-based application that can be used as part of the operating systems lecture for educational purposes.
 The application should encompass a graphical emulation of basic computer hardware components such as a simple processor with a narrow instruction set or a memory management unit.
-The goal is to have an educational tool for students to help them develop intuition for concepts like instruction processing or virtual memory management
+The goal is to have an educational tool for students to help them develop intuition for concepts like instruction processing or virtual memory management.

 “Comparison and Implementation of HTTPS-based Service Function Chaining Proof of Transit Solutions.,” Project, B. Leonard (Supervisor), F. Kargl (Examiner), Inst. of Distr.
 Sys., Ulm Univ., 2022 – Open.